...or see pricing

 Identification security requirements - so that you can be sure of who you’re speaking with

-In Norway and Sweden, Confrere identifies your visitors using BankID (which fulfills the identification security regulations), and will soon offer electronic identification in other European countries.
-With BankID, patients confirm their identity digitally before their appointment begins.
+In Norway and Sweden, Confrere identifies your visitors using BankID (which fulfills the identification security regulations), in Denmark with NemID, and will soon offer electronic identification in other European countries.
+With BankID and NemID, patients confirm their identity digitally before their appointment begins.

 In the event that the healthcare professional knows the patient well, the video image of the patient may also fulfill identification security regulations in countries that support telemedicine.